December 22nd, 2023 by Attorney Dan Carman

-If you’ve been arrested or are under investigation, you may wonder, how can I get off on drug charges?
+If you have been arrested or are under investigation, you may wonder, how can I get off on drug charges?
 Arrests involving illegal drugs are common in Kentucky.
-Over the years, we’ve handled just about every state and federal drug charge.
-We’ve learned from that experience and can put that knowledge to work for you.
+Over the years, our firm has handled just about every state and federal drug charge.
+We have learned from that experience and can put that knowledge to work for you.

-To answer how do drug charges work, it helps to look at the laws that cover just about everything related to illegal drugs.
+To answer “how do drug charges work,” it helps to look at the laws that cover just about everything related to illegal drugs.
 Drug offenses include activities such as the following:

 - Paraphernalia: Equipment used to produce, prepare, inject, inhale, or conceal illegal drugs.
-It’s unlawful to possess, sell, import, or export drug paraphernalia.
+It is unlawful to possess, sell, import, or export drug paraphernalia.

-- Possession: It’s a crime to possess any controlled substance like marijuana, cocaine, or heroin.
+- Possession: It is a crime to possess any controlled substance like marijuana, cocaine, or heroin.
 A charge may be simple possession or with the intent to distribute.

 - Manufacturing and Delivery: This covers any step in the production or delivery process of an illegal drug.